RuiqingDing/KnowledgeDA/README.md

   * can refer to the dataset CMID and SO-PLC

-* put your domain KG into `KG`
+* put your domain KG into `KG` folder

-  * include 2 main files: triples and the dictionary of entity category
+  * include 2 main files: triples and the dictionary of entity categories

   * can refer to the given KG format